zhangtemplar/MiniOneRec/rq/rq.md

   - 5x+ capacity: Diminishing returns, wasted computation

 ### Qwen 0.6B
+- default
   - [x] uniform sampling disable, 3 level, 256 each level.
 It would have `16M` unique combinations of semantic IDs and looks ok given 1.4M unique products and 60M unique items.
   - [x] uniform sampling enabled, 3 level, 256 each level.
 It would have `16M` unique combinations of semantic IDs.
   - [x] uniform sampling disable, 3 level, 128 each level.
 It would have `2M` unique combinations of semantic IDs.
   - [x] uniform sampling enabled, 3 level, 128 each level.
 It would have `2M` unique combinations of semantic IDs.
   - [x] uniform sampling disable, 3 level, 512 each level.
 It would have `134M` unique combinations of semantic IDs.
   - [x] uniform sampling enabled, 3 level, 512 each level.
 It would have `134M` unique combinations of semantic IDs.
   - [x] uniform sampling enabled, 4 level, 128 each level.
 It would have `268M` unique combinations of semantic IDs.
+- new iteration: use max_beam_size=8, enable uniform, Train_progressive_dim instead of Train_default, allow difference codebooks sizes across levels.
+OOM
+  - [1060] 4096 x 4096
+  - [1080] 2048 x 1024 x 512
+  - [1082] 1024 x 512 x 256

 ### 128x128x128
 ```